SFDO-Community-Sprints/npc-best-practices/docs/outcome-management/index.md

 # Outcome Management
 ### Update

-The NPC Best Practices Group does not have a current timeline for work with Outcome Management.
+The NPC Best Practices Group does not have a current timeline for Outcome Management resources.